OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 - View the current price of gold on the website.
 - Initiate a buy request for 1oz of gold.
-- Intercept the request.
+- Intercept and freeze the request.
 - Wait one minutes to check the price of gold again:
     - If it increases, allow the transaction to complete, and buy the gold for less than it's current value.
     - If it decreases, drop the request request.

-If the website allows the user to make payments using cryptocurrencies (which are usually far more volatile than FIAT currencies), it may be possible to exploit this by fixing obtained a fixed price in that cryptocurrency, and then waiting to see if the value rises or falls compared to the relevant FIAT currency.
+If the website allows the user to make payments using cryptocurrencies (which are usually far more volatile than FIAT currencies), it may be possible to exploit this by obtaining a fixed price in that cryptocurrency, and then waiting to see if the value rises or falls compared to the relevant FIAT currency.

 ### Discount Codes

 If the application supports discount codes, then there are various checks that should be carried out:

-- Are the codes easily guessable (TEST, TEST10, SORRY, SORRY10, company details, etc)?
+- Are the codes easily guessable (TEST, TEST10, SORRY, SORRY10, company name, etc)?
 - Is there any brute-force protection?
 - Can multiple discount codes be applied at once?
 - Can discount codes be applied multiple times?